5 Things I Wish I Knew at the Time of My Stage 4 Cancer Diagnosis

 1. Let it sink in.

 The “me” of three years ago is very different from how I am today.
-When I was first diagnosed at the University of Michigan Comprehensive Cancer Center, I was in absolute shock.
+When I was first diagnosed at the University of Michigan Rogel Cancer Center, I was in absolute shock.
 How could a nonsmoker like me have lung cancer at all, let alone stage 4, incurable cancer?
 I was terrified.
 It took about a month to even absorb it — until then, I couldn’t have an intelligent conversation about it.

 What I took away from that experience is this: A cancer diagnosis is overwhelming.